gem/oq-engine/doc/engine/What's-new.md

 Bug fixes and changes with respect to OpenQuake 1.5
 ----------------------------------------------------

+0. The database schema has changed in a destructive way, by removing a column in the ``hzrdi.hazard_site`` table and a column in the ``riskr.epsilon`` table.
+If your database contains important data, export them or dump the database.
+You will not be able to user OpenQuake 1.5 with an OpenQuake 1.4 database.
+The upgrade procedure is the usual one ``oq-engine --upgrade-db``.

 1. Over 30 new tests have been added for the event based risk calculator, and a few new tests have been added also for the event